top of page

 Do you need help?

 Are you following wake windows and sleep cues, but you're still facing sleep struggles?
 I have the tools and resources to help you.
 For the first weeks, the 0 - 3 month sleep guide will help to establish a solid sleep foundation.
-For ages 4 - 24 months I offer various options to support you, including optional plans that provide one-on-one assistance or the use of the 4-24 month sleep guide.
+For ages 4 - 24 months, I offer various options to support you, including optional plans that provide one-on-one assistance or the use of the downloadable sleep guide.

 subscrbe